 Just be sure you are finding a balance between charging a reasonable and fair rent price to renters and covering your mortgage or rent payment too.

-Also, be sure to have all tenants sign a contract that covers the rental amount, any damage deposit amount and the rules for living with you.
+Also, be sure to have all tenants sign a contract that covers the rental amount.
+Include any damage deposit amount and the rules for living with you.

 Standard rental agreements can be found online or at office stores such as Office Depot.

-Background checks and employment verifications for tenants might be a good idea too if you don’t know the people who are asking to rent rooms from you.
+Background checks and employment verifications for tenants might be a good idea too.
+Especially if you don’t know the people who are asking to rent rooms from you.